-- Students enrolled in higher professional education or university since 1 September 2015 can apply for a state loan maximum of EUR 1 028 per month.
-This is composed of two loans: one to cover living costs, with a maximum of EUR 862.50 per month and the other of EUR 165 per month to cover tuition fees.
-Those students already enrolled before 2015 are eligible for need-based grants running for the standard length of programmes. - Students can take out the same amount of loan for a further three years after graduation.
+- Students enrolled in higher professional education or university since 1 September 2015 can apply for a state loan maximum of EUR 1 035 per month.
+This is composed of two loans: one to cover living costs, with a maximum of EUR 868 per month and the other of EUR 167 per month to cover tuition fees (amounts per September 2017). - Students can take out loans from the starting date of their study during the normal study period and in the case of study delay for a further three years.
 The loan repayment period is 35 years.
-The amount to be repaid per month depends on the size of the loan, personal income and interest rates (0.01 % in 2016).
+The amount to be repaid per month depends on the size of the loan, personal income and interest rates (0.0 % in 2017).
 When income is below the minimum wage no loan repayments are required.
 After 35 years, outstanding debt is waived.
-It is also possible to reduce payments when income decreases by at least 15 %. - Depending on parental income, a supplementary grant is available to a maximum of EUR 384 per month.
-This does not need to be repaid if the student graduates within 10 years, but the maximum loan amount is lowered.
-On average students enrolled in 2015/16 received an annual amount of ca. EUR 3 900. - Students who are delayed in their studies due to medical conditions have a right to an extra year of student finance.
-They are also eligible for a loan remittance up to EUR 1 200 if they graduate within 10 years. - For all eligible students public transport is free, either weekdays or at the weekends according to their choice. - 'Vouchers' for professional training: Students that start in higher education (HBO or university) for the first time between 2015/16 and 2018/19 receive a voucher for professional training when they graduate.
-This voucher has a maximum value of EUR 2 000 and can be used between 5 and 10 years after graduation. - No tax benefits for parents and no family allowances.
+It is also possible to reduce payments when income decreases by at least 15 %.
+In 2016/17, 46 % of students received loans. - From 1 August 2017: Tuition fees loan for everyone under 55: To encourage lifelong learning, everyone under 55 can apply for a study loan to pay their tuition fees.
+For higher professional education and university, this measure took effect on 1 September 2017. - Depending on parental income, a need based grant, provided by the Dutch state, is available to a maximum of EUR 388 per month.
+This does not need to be repaid if the student graduates within 10 years.
+On average all students with a need based grant in 2016 received an annual amount of ca. EUR 3 100.
+18 % of all students in 2016 received need-based grants.
+Students who are delayed in their studies due to medical conditions have a right to an extra year of student finance.
+They are also eligible for a loan remittance up to EUR 1 200 if they graduate within 10 years.
+For all eligible students public transport is free, either weekdays or at the weekends according to their choice. - 'Vouchers' for professional training: Students that start in higher education (HBO or university) for the first time between 2015/16 and 2018/19 receive a voucher for professional training when they graduate.
+This voucher has a maximum value of EUR 2 000 and can be used between 5 and 10 years after graduation. - Those students already enrolled before 2015 are all eligible for a basic grant and some in addition for a need-based grants running for the standard length of programmes. - No tax benefits for parents and no family allowances are in place.